Update on Sudden Cardiac Death 2025

 Novel approaches for risk stratification for sudden cardiac death in structural heart disease

-Chairs: J. Tfelt-Hansen, P. Schwartz
+Chairs: J. Tfelt-Hansen, P. J. Schwartz

 Artificial intelligence: is there sufficient evidence?
 F. Tjong